 Together with the Equality Plan, the Gender Equality Policy provides a framework for engaging Stakeholders on equality matters, reflecting the Company's core values and serving as a mandatory guide for business conduct.

 The principles and lines of action proposed are as follows:

-- Promote equal opportunities based on the commitment of senior management by creating models to attract and retain talent in the company regardless of gender. - Ensure transparency and dissemination of this policy and related documents to raise awareness of gender equality at all levels.
+• Promote equal opportunities based on the commitment of senior management by creating models to attract and retain talent in the company regardless of gender.